Pyomo/pyomo/doc/OnlineDocs/library_reference/contrib/preprocessing.rst

 Variable Aggregator
 -------------------

-The following code snippet shows demonstrates usage of the variable aggregation transformation on a concrete Pyomo model:
+The following code snippet demonstrates usage of the variable aggregation transformation on a concrete Pyomo model:

 .. doctest::